TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Organic protectors with a thin TPU or polyurethane barrier sandwiched between two layers of organic cotton, like the PlushBeds and Naturepedic picks above, are noiseless in normal use.
 100% cotton pads with no waterproof layer, like Boll & Branch and Saatva, are silent by design.

-You should not put an organic mattress protector in the dryer, as machine drying damages the fibers and uses a lot of electricity.
+You should not put a mattress protector in the dryer, as machine drying damages the fibers and uses a lot of electricity.
 Air drying is always better for longevity and the environment.

 The one exception on my list is Boll & Branch, which the manufacturer states can be tumble-dried.
 For any protector with a polyurethane or TPU layer, always air dry to avoid damaging the waterproof barrier.